 Remark 3.4.
 Observe that the parameters $t, \Delta$ in Theorem 3.2 have some dependency on the domain size |X|.
 Although this dependency is very weak, it implies that our construction cannot be applied to instances with infinite domains.
-In Appendix B we show that this is a barrier one cannot cross with differential privacy, and that solving the 1-cluster problem on infinite domains is impossible under differential privacy (for reasonable choice of parameters).
+In Section 5 we show that this is a barrier one cannot cross with differential privacy, and that privately solving the 1-cluster problem on infinite domains is impossible (for reasonable choices of parameters).

 Observation 3.5.
-Let $k \lesssim \frac{(\epsilon n)^{2/3}}{d^{1/3}}$ .
-Our construction could be used as a heuristic for solving a k-clustering-type problem: Letting t=n/k, we can iterate our algorithm k times and find a collection of (at most) k balls that cover all the data points except at most $k \approx \frac{\sqrt{dk}}{\epsilon}$ data points (ignoring logarithmic factors in $n, d, k, \frac{1}{\delta}$ and sublogarithmic factors in |X|).
+Our construction could be used as a heuristic for solving a k-clustering-type problem: Letting t = n/k, we can iterate our algorithm k times and find a collection of (at most) k balls that cover most of the data points.
+Using composition to argue the overall privacy guarantees, we can have (roughly) $k \leq \frac{(\epsilon n)^{2/3}}{d^{1/3}}$ .

 Towards proving Theorem 3.2 we design two algorithms.
-The first, GoodRadius, is given as input a collection S of n points and a parameter t, and returns a radius r such that there exists a ball of radius r containing $\gtrsim t$ of the points in S and, furthermore, r is within a constant factor of the smallest such ball.
+The first, GoodRadius, is given as input a collection S of n points and a parameter t, and returns a radius r such that there exists a ball of radius r containing $\geq t$ of the points in S and, furthermore, r is within a constant factor of the smallest such ball.